tingkelvin/tingkelvin.github.io/_posts/2021-11-24-Speical Examples in Big.md

 ```
 <details>
   <summary>Answer</summary>
-    Lets r is the remaining (the length of string)
+    Lets r is the remaining (the length of string).

     The loop in printSortedStrings loop though all the numChars, lets say is c.